66,395 bells

 Now remember, Scouts are not moderators.
 So they can't edit posts, move or delete threads, do UTs, or see PTs.
 They can, however, sticky threads.

-The only thing Scouts handle, as a job, are adoptions.
-They can also help with the SIC.
+The only thing Scouts handle are adoptions.

 » Why does it take so long for some UTs to be put through?

 The UTs, for modmins, come up in a big list on a separate page viewable only to them.
 They can see all UTs that are currently being sorted (usually in discussion or pending decision), as well as UTs not claimed.
-They can either click a button that gives them the most urgent next UT (which is why some UTs, though sent in later, may have higher priority then others sent earlier and are taken care of sooner), or claim from the list.
+They can either click a button that gives them the most urgent next UT (which is why some UTs, though sent in later, may have higher priority than others sent earlier and are taken care of sooner), or claim from the list.

 Remember, modmins are only human!
 Sometimes they all take a vacation or a break from modding at nearly the same time, and the UT count goes into the high hundreds (like 500+).
 Give them time to take care of everything.